knerini/libasm/README.md

 - ft_list_remove_if
 - ft_atoi_base

+## Make
+- `make` : create the library if not already created, compile the **main.c** file (wrote in C language to test the mandatory functions wrote in Assembly language) with the library and create the executable *libasm*
+- `make asm` : create the library if not already created, compile the **main.s** file (wrote in Assembly language to test the mandatory functions wrote in Assembly language) with the library and create the executable *libasm_asm*
+- `make bonus` : create the library if not already created, compile the **main_bonus.c** file (wrote in C language to test the bonus functions wrote in Assembly language) with the library and create the executable *libasm_bonus*
+- `make debug`, `make asm_debug`, `make dbg_bonus` : same as previous rules for each different main file including the debugging flags to use GDB

 ## NASM
 It's an assembler for the x86 CPU Architecture : [NASM](https://www.nasm.us/).
 `nasm -f elf64 <filename>` to compile with the x86_64 format on Linux.